ksu-cs-textbooks/cis400/content/D-milestones/05-milestone-3/_index.md

 ### Create a Burger Base Class
 Dino Diner offers a completely customizable burger, with several 'standard' configurations.
 To support this approach, you will want to create a base Burger class that contains _all_ the possible Burger ingredients available at Dino Diner.
 This base class should be named `Burger` and should inherit from the `Entree` class.
 The other burger classes (`TRexTriple`, `CarnotaurusCheeseburger`, `DeinonychusDouble`, and `AllosaurusAllAmericanBurger`) and set the appropriate default values for the boolean and enumeration properties through a parameterless constructor.

-The burger should provide a `Patties` property of type `Unit` indicating the number of patties it is served with.
+The burger should provide a `Patties` property of type `Uint` indicating the number of patties it is served with.
 A single pattie is 204 calories, and adds $1.50 to the price of the burger.

 The other burger ingredients should be represented with `bool` properties and are have the following properties: